Osakwe1/TFL_Cooling/README.md

 pip install pandas matplotlib seaborn plotly
 ```
 ## Running the code
-The code for the data analysis & visualization is in the TFL Temperature.ipynb Jupyter Notebook file.
+The code for the data analysis & visualization is in the _'TFL Temperature.ipynb'_ Jupyter Notebook file.
 You can run the code by opening the notebook and running the cells.